mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 > Studying in such a manner, ...

-First of all Dogen Zenji [says] “studying in such a manner.”
+First of all Dōgen Zenji [says] “studying in such a manner.”
 That is a point we studied yesterday, but briefly speaking:

 A body is that which is completely beyond a sense of purity or impurity.
 That is [a] body; that is *your* body.